szpajak/portfolio/OR Final Project App/README.md

 # Premier League Schedule Optimization

 This repository contains the code and files for optimizing the schedule of the Premier League using Operations Research techniques.
 App created as a final project for a subject Operations Research.
 It was made in pairs.
 As it is stated in the report the contributors are: Szymon Pająk (me) and Klaudiusz Grobelski (my colleague).
+For more informations about the project check section Final Report.

 ## Table of Contents
 - [Sample screenshots](#sample-screenshots)